-The risks caused by manufacturing operations is managed in accordance with the Directive 2010/75/EU of the European Parliament and of the Council on industrial emissions (integrated pollution prevention and control) (IPPC Directive).
-Rokiškio sūris AB is classified as an installation required to hold IPPC permit.
-IPPC permit was issued on 30 December, 2005 and renewed on 12 September, 2014.
-The Company has introduced the best available manufacturing techniques (BREF), resource consumption and emission levels match those achieved in the European Union.
+Risks from industrial activities are managed in accordance with Directive 2010/75 / EC of the European Parliament and of the Council on industrial emissions (integrated pollution prevention and control - IPPC).
+The company AB Rokiškio sūris is subject to the IPPC permit.
+The IPPC permit was issued on 30 December 2005, updated on 12 September 2014, revised on 10 July 2019.
+The company's Best Available Techniques (BREFs), resource costs and emission levels are in line with those achieved in the European Union, the IPPC Reference Document on the Best Available Techniques in the Food, Drink and Milk Industries.
+The report is IPPC permit no. Part P1-5 / 026 / T-A.2-1 / 2014.
+A comparison is attached below, see Table "Non-financial information".